 The providers of the individual components that make up your WordPress website, such as the theme, plugins, and web hosting, will often offer a support service.
 But when it comes to a user support solution that covers your entire WordPress website, there's no official place to turn for one-to-one help.

-However, in the last few years, a crop of third-party WordPress support services have sprung up.
+However, in the last few years, a crop of third-party WordPress maintenance and support services have sprung up.
 For a monthly fee, these services will take care of any problems with your WordPress website as they arise.

 Squarespace Support Options

 Being an all-in-one website solution , Squarespace has good support provisions.
 While you could be floundering in the dark with WordPress trying to find out problems with a conflicting plugin, the Squarespace team can provide assistance on demand.

 Verdict: If you'd rather have a help desk to turn to should anything go wrong, Squarespace is probably the better option.